electronicayciencia/EasyMCP2221/docs/source/index.rst

 =====================================================

-EasyMCP2221 is a **Python** module to interface with Microchip MCP2221 and MCP2221A focused on ease of use.
+EasyMCP2221 is the most complete **Python** module to interface with Microchip MCP2221 and MCP2221A.

 The MCP2221 is a fully integrated USB-to-UART/I2C serial converter with four GP pins providing miscellaneous functionalities.